civilrightscoldcaseact/civilrightscoldcaseact.github.io/_emails/secondary.md

 ---
 Dear ..TITLE.. ..LASTNAME..,

-I am writing you as a concerned citizen who is looking for your support in passing a law, designed by an Advanced Placement government class in New Jersey, titled the Civil Rights Cold Case Records Collection Act.
-This law will create an independent review board that will facilitate the release of records regarding civil rights cold cases to the public.
-Unfortunately, previous efforts, such as the Emmett Till Act, have resulted in no prosecutions from the Department of Justice while investigative reporters, historians, and local prosecutors have had a measure of success in re-opening and obtaining prosecutions in these cases.
+I am writing you as a concerned citizen who is looking for your support in the Appropriations committee for the _Civil Rights Cold Case Records Collection Act,_ a law designed by an Advanced Placement government class in New Jersey.
+This legislation was passed into law in January 2019 and currently is awaiting necessary funding from your committee.
+The law seeks justice for victims of civil rights cold cases by facilitating the release of cold case documents to the public.
+Unfortunately, previous efforts for justice, such as the Emmett Till Act, have resulted in no prosecutions from the Department of Justice while investigative reporters, historians, and local prosecutors have had a measure of success in re-opening and obtaining prosecutions in these cases.

 At present, the government takes too long to release these files and is too inclined to withhold or redact key information.
-A review board, such as the one created by the JFK Assassination Records Collection Act of 1992, will be able to expedite the release of these files and balance the public's interest in resolving these historical injustices with the government’s need to protect sources and methods.
+This review board, modeled after the one created by the JFK Assassination Records Collection Act of 1992, will be able to expedite the release of these files and balance the public’s interest in resolving these historical injustices with the government’s need to protect sources and methods.

-The bill (H.R.
-1272) has already been introduced into the House of Representatives and gained measures of success in the media, including a publication in Politico and an interview on NPR.

-In the House of Representatives, the Government Oversight and Reform committee will have jurisdiction over the bill.
-As a sitting member of this committee, I would appreciate it if you could ask Representative Chaffetz to introduce the bill to committee.
-It's my hope that as a representative of the people, you will take measures to help push this important piece of legislation through Congress and see its vision become a reality.
+According to the Congressional Budget Office, the _Civil Rights Cold Case Records Collection Act_ “would not significantly increase net direct spending or on-budget deficits.”
+As such, appropriate funding by your committee would present no additional burden to the taxpayers.
+It’s my hope that as a member of the Appropriations committee, you’ll take measures to secure the necessary  funding this legislation is entitled to.

 Thank you!
 Sincerely,